Shodana-Studio/shodana_reader/README.md

 A new Flutter application for reading ebooks.

+## Building
+For signing the app for iOS using github actions, [follow this guide](https://docs.github.com/en/actions/guides/installing-an-apple-certificate-on-macos-runners-for-xcode-development)

 ## Getting Started

 This project is a starting point for a Flutter application.